ippontech/iroco2/docs/web-static-doc/docs/guide_calculatrice.md

-# Calculatrice carbone
+# Carbon Footprint Calculator

+> This section needs to be updated.

-## Créer une infrastructure
+## Creating an infrastructure

-Sur votre espace utilisateur,
+On your user space,
-1. Rendez-vous sur *Mes infrastructures*
+1. Go to *My infrastructures*
-2. Choissisez *Nouvelle Infrastructure*
+2. Choose *New Infrastructure*
-3. Configurez ensuite votre infrastructre en choisissant
+3. Configure your infrastructure by choosing
-   * un nom
+   * a name
-   * un cloud provider parmi ceux compatibles avec IroCO2
+   * a cloud provider compatible with IroCO2
-   * ainsi qu’une région par défaut sur laquelle vous souhaitez configurer vos composants.
+   * and a default region on which you want to configure your components.

 ![New infra page](./images/create_infrastructure.png)

-## Ajouter des composants

-Afin de représenter les ressources cloud qui sont ou seront présents sur votre infrastructure, il faut créer des composants qui reprennent les éléments de configuration d’une ressource (vCPUs, mémoire, stockage, etc...), ainsi que des éléments de configuration sur son usage (temps d’utilisation, réplication, etc...).

-Vous pouvez, si vous le souhaitez, configurer un composant avec une région alternative à celle par défaut de votre infrastrucure.

-Sur le *concepteur d'infrastructure*, sélectionner *Nouveau composant* et choisissez le service à configurer (par exemple : EC2, Lambda, etc...).

-## Estimer l'empreinte
+## Adding components

-L'estimation carbone d'une infrastructure va vous permettre d'avoir accès aux informations suivantes :

-- **Prévision d'empreinte carbone mensuelle** : Une masse CO2eq prévue sur une période de un mois
-- **Une aide à la comparaison** : Il sera plus facile de se rendre compte pour vos équipes de l'ampleur de l'impact carbone des changements apportés à vos infrastructures avec des rapprochements à des actions du quotidien (déplacements en voiture/avion, chauffage, etc...)
-- **Un classement des ressources les plus émétrices** : Pour mieux concentrer vos efforts d'amélioration
-- **Des propositions de régions alternatives** : Une comparaison des régions proches en fonction des différences financières et environnementales pour vous aider dans les décisions de migration.

-## Réduire son empreinte

-Pour chacun des services cloud compatibles avec IroCO2, vous pouvez vous référer au *Catalogue de disponibilité* pour y trouver des leviers d’actions permettant de commencer à éco-concevoir votre infrastructure et réduire son empreinte carbone.
+In order to represent the cloud resources that are or will be present on your infrastructure, you need to create components that summarize the configuration elements of a resource (vCPUs, memory, storage, etc...), as well as usage configuration elements (usage time, replication, etc...).

+You can, if you want, configure a component with an alternative region to the default one of your infrastructure.

+On the *infrastructure designer*, select *New component* and choose the service to configure (for example: EC2, Lambda, etc...).

+## Estimating the carbon footprint

+The carbon footprint estimation of an infrastructure will give you access to the following information:

+- **Monthly carbon footprint forecast** : A CO2eq mass forecast over a period of one month
+- **A comparison aid** : It will be easier to understand the magnitude of the carbon footprint impact of the changes made to your infrastructures with comparisons to everyday actions (car/air travel, heating, etc...)
+- **A ranking of the most emitting resources** : To better focus your improvement efforts
+- **Alternative region proposals** : A comparison of nearby regions based on financial and environmental differences to help you make migration decisions.

+## Reducing your carbon footprint

+For each of the cloud services compatible with IroCO2, you can refer to the *Availability catalog* to find levers of action to start eco-designing your infrastructure and reduce its carbon footprint.